Third rail: United States

 Some sections of the former London tram system also used the conduit current collection system, also with some tramcars that could collect power from both overhead and under-road sources.

 The Blue Line of Boston's MBTA uses third-rail electrification from the start of the line downtown to Airport station, where it switches to overhead catenary for the remainder of the line to Wonderland station.
 The outermost section of the Blue Line runs very close to the Atlantic Ocean, and there were concerns about possible snow and ice buildup on a third rail so near to the water.
 Overhead catenary is not used in the underground section because of tight clearances in the 1904 tunnel under Boston Harbor.
-The MBTA Orange Line's Hawker Siddeley 01200 series rapid transit cars (essentially a longer version of the Blue Line's 0600s) recently had their pantograph mounting points removed during a maintenance program; these mounts would have been used for pantographs which would have been installed had the Orange Line been extended north of its current terminus.
+The MBTA Orange Line's Hawker Siddeley 01200 series rapid transit cars (essentially a longer version of the Blue Line's 0600s) had their pantograph mounting points removed during a maintenance program midway through their lifespan; these mounts would have been used for pantographs which would have been installed had the Orange Line been extended north of its current terminus.

 Dual power supply method was also used on some US interurban railways that made use of newer third rail in suburban areas, and existing overhead streetcar (trolley) infrastructure to reach downtown.
 For example, the Chicago "L" Yellow Line (which uses tracks originally used by the North Shore Line) used overhead wires on the western half of the route, which transitioned into third rail for the eastern half of the route.
 The entire line was converted to third rail in 2004 in order to reduce maintenance costs and allow better compatibility with rolling stock.

+Post-Soviet countries

+In countries formerly part of the Soviet Union, the third rail is called the contact rail.
+It is manufactured according to a single standard from low-carbon steel to improve its conductive properties.
+Current is collected from below, and the third rail is covered above with a plastic casing.
+The standard length of a contact rail is 12.5 metres.
+On straight and curved sections with a radius of 300 metres or more in tunnels, contact rails are welded into 100-metre-long strings; on above-ground sections, the string length is 37.5 metres; and on yard tracks and curves with a radius of less than 300 metres, the length is 12.5 metres.
+The third rail itself is mounted using brackets.